HOA laws — Maine

 What are the HOA fine limits in Maine?

-How do I dispute an HOA fine in Maine?
+How do I dispute an HOA fine or violation in Maine?

-Can my HOA foreclose on my home in Maine?
+Can an HOA foreclose on my home in Maine over unpaid fines or dues?

 Is mediation required for HOA disputes in Maine?